Mission: Alleviate poverty in the world without causing harm in the process

 Q5: How much time do I need to put in working with this system in order to be successful?

-A: Generally, the more time you put in working our system, the more money you will make and the faster you will make it.
+A: Generally, the more you work our system, the more money you will make and the faster you will make it.
 Also important is consistent effort.
-A good thing to do is make a day-to-day work schedule and follow it strictly.
+If you make a daily work schedule and follow it strictly, that will be great.

 Q6: I’m confused about the spelling of the name of this program.
 What is is the correct way to spell it, and what incorrect spellings have you seen?